-Description The subjects comprise a one-storey and attic semi- detached villa.
-Accommodation GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Kitchen and Utility-Room.
-FIRST FLOOR: Landing, Three Bedrooms and Bathroom.
-Gross Internal Floor Area (m2) Approximately 102m2.
-Neighbourhood and Location The subjects are situated within an established residential area of Airdrie, North Lanarkshire.
+Description The subjects comprise a two-storey semi-detached villa.
+Accommodation GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Sitting Room, Kitchen open plan to Dining Area.
+FIRST FLOOR: Landing, Three Bedrooms and Bath/ Shower Room.
+Gross Internal Floor Area (m2) Approximately 149m2.
+Neighbourhood and Location The subjects are situated within an established residential area of Bellshill, North Lanarkshire.
 Neighbouring properties are of a mixed style and age, with some being similar to that under report.
-Local amenities and transport links are within a reasonable distance.
-The subject property is located within the Victoria And Town Centre Conservation Area.
-There is a railway line located nearby.
-Age Built circa 1905.
-Weather Dry and bright.
-This was following a period of extended sunshine.
+Local amenities and transport links can be found within a reasonable distance.
+There is a school nearby.
+Age Built circa 1900.
+Weather Overcast and dry.
+This was following a period of mixed weather.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of stone and brick constructions having pointed stone and rendered finishes externally.
+There are lead flashings, or similar.